yanniewu/amazon-bedrock-agent-samples/src/examples/amazon-bedrock-multi-agent-collaboration/voyage_virtuoso_agent/README.md

 ## License

-This library is licensed under the MIT-0 License.
-See the LICENSE file.
+This project is licensed under the Apache-2.0 License.